UMCFS/Rules/CommunityRules.md

  * Taking advantage of market shortages by selling items far above cost
  * Deliberate purchasing of in-demand items with the express intent to resell for profit

-These behaviors encourages toxic conversation and behavior, add no economic value, causing hardship and frustration for users who want to buy hardware at a reasonable price. **Users will be banned if found scalping.**
+These behaviors encourages toxic conversation and behavior, add no economic value, causing hardship and frustration for users who want to buy hardware at a reasonable price. **Users will be banned if found scalping.** For more information on this rule, including how scalping is defined in detail, please see <#892606881581899826>.

-**Note:** By being a member of this server, you agree not to scalp on this Discord or anywhere else; i.e. no scalping on eBay, Reddit /r/hardwareswap, Facebook Marketplace, in line at MC, etc. We have this strict rule for a reason - what point is there to allow users access to our anti-scalper community and resources if they're used to scalp in other marketplaces?
+**Note:** By being a member of this server, **you agree not to scalp on this Discord or anywhere else**; i.e. no scalping on eBay, Reddit /r/hardwareswap, Facebook Marketplace, in line at MC, etc. What point is there to allow users access to our anti-scalper community and resources if they're used to scalp in other marketplaces?

-For more information on this rule, including how scalping is defined in detail, please see <#892606881581899826>.

 2. **Violating, or encouraging the violation of Micro Center policies, or committing return fraud, is strictly prohibited.**

-3. **Be kind and respectful.**
+3. **Be kind and respectful.** This rule is broadly written for a reason, so please apply common sense here.
+This includes attempts to circumvent the censored word list.

 4. **No political discussion.**

 5. **No spam.
-Violations will result in warnings and/or mutes.** Bots will be removed.
+Violations will result in warnings and/or mutes.**

 6. **Spreading false information __maliciously__ is prohibited.** We will not accept users trying to misguide others.
-Staff will determine collaboratively if malicious intention is present.
+Staff will determine if malicious intention is present.

-7. **Links to fundraisers, or products with embedded referral codes are not allowed.** This includes GoFundMe links, or links to retailers with your referral code embedded in the URL.
+7. **Links with embedded referral codes, QR codes, or links to crowdfunding (GoFundMe, etc.) are not allowed.**

 8. **Advertising other Discords, whether in the server or in DMs, without the permission of an admin is forbidden.** Please DM <@575252669443211264> if you would like to request permission to share a particular server.

-9. **Don't ask questions about stock in stock-alerts channels.** Messages in stock-alerts channels should be limited to *providing* information about what's in stock at the store.
+9. **Don't ask questions about stock in stock-alerts channels.** Messages in stock-alerts channels are intended to *provide* information about what's in stock at the store.
 Questions about stock can be directed to specific store-chat channels.
 <--- POST BREAK HERE --->
 ```ini
 [TOS INTERPRETATIONS FOR OUR SERVER]